-The term "empowerment" refers to giving people the authority and responsibility to make decisions and take actions.
-Empowerment results in decisions being made closest to the "front line," where workrelated knowledge and understanding reside.
+The term "empowerment" refers to giving employees the authority and responsibility to make decisions and take actions.
+Empowerment results in decisions being made closest to the "front line," where work-related knowledge and understanding reside.

-Empowerment is aimed at enabling employees to satisfy customers on first contact, to improve processes and increase productivity, and to improve the organisation's performance results.
-An empowered workforce requires information to make appropriate decisions; thus, an organisational requirement is to provide that information in a timely and useful way.
+Empowerment is aimed at enabling employees to satisfy customers on first contact, to improve processes and increase productivity, and to improve the organisation's business results.
+Empowered employees require information to make appropriate decisions; thus, an organisational requirement is to provide that information in a timely and useful way.